GogoRit/llm-inference-lab/README.md

 The implementation integrates with Hugging Face models while maintaining a separate kernel registry for CUDA, Triton, and pure PyTorch backends so that all features have safe fallbacks.

+## Deterministic Mode

+The engine supports a **deterministic mode** for correctness verification.
+When enabled, speculative decoding must produce bit-identical output to vanilla greedy decoding under the following conditions:

+- **Perfect draft**: `draft_model == base_model` (same model used for both draft and verification)
+- **Greedy decoding**: `do_sample=False` (no sampling, deterministic token selection)
+- **Deterministic mode enabled**: Set via `SPECDEC_DETERMINISTIC=1` environment variable or `deterministic=True` in config

+In deterministic mode, duplication detection is **disabled** to allow valid repeated tokens that match vanilla decoding behavior.
+This ensures that speculative decoding preserves correctness even when models produce repetitive outputs.

+**Contract**: Under deterministic conditions, speculative decoding output must match vanilla greedy decoding token-by-token.
+This is enforced by the test suite in `tests/test_specdec_cpu_correctness.py` and `tests/test_deterministic_mode.py`.

 ## Current Status

 The project is in an active research prototype stage.